 The home page is the first page you will see when you access the Advanced User Interface (UI).
-The home page shows you a quick view of the Router's status and settings.
+The home page (shown on the next page) shows you a quick view of the Router's status and settings.
 All advanced setup pages can be reached from this page.